loopbackio/loopback-next/packages/cli/generators/extension/templates/src/providers/README.md

 can learn more about components in the
 [related resources section](#related-resources).

-This provider makes availble to your application a timer function which given a start time _(given as an array [seconds, nanoseconds])_ can give you a total time elapsed since the start in milliseconds.
+This provider makes available to your application a timer function which given a start time _(given as an array [seconds, nanoseconds])_ can give you a total time elapsed since the start in milliseconds.
 The timer can also start timing if no start time is given.
 This is used by LogComponent to allow a user to time a